Torrone (Italian Nut and Nougat Candy) Recipe

 Instructions

-- Place the two egg whites and a pinch of salt in the bowl of a stand mixer fitted with a whisk attachment.
-Whisk on high speed until stiff peaks form.
+- Whip the Egg Whites: While the sugar mixture is cooking, add the egg whites and kosher salt to the bowl of a stand mixer fitted with the whisk attachment.
+Whip on high speed until stiff peaks form.
+This should take 3โ5 minutes.

-- After cooking the full sugar/egg white mixture for 45 minutes, remove from heat.
-Stir in the extracts and lemon oil or zest.
-Stir in the warm nuts until completely combined.
+- Finish the Nougat: Once the nougat mixture is thick enough, remove from the heat.
+Stir in the vanilla, almond extract (if using), and lemon oil or zest.
+Then immediately stir in the warm roasted nuts.

 Donna’s Notes